I enjoy everything connected to home improvement, and I like giving advice on interior and exterior design.

 - Consider the surrounding environment.
 The color of your roof has to match with your outdoor design.
 You will not paint your metal roofing in electric pink if your house has a classical style in light neutral shades.

 - Consider Environmental Temperature.
-Different colors have the ability of reflecting or absorbing the heat coming from the sunrays.
-If you live in a warm environment, choose a light color (white, light bronze, beige, peach, light green or blue) - it will protect your house from extreme heat during summer, this way lowering your energy expenses.
-If your house is rather cold, even in summer, choose a darker color which will absorb the heat, helping you to keep your home warm.
+Different colors have the ability to reflect or absorb the heat coming from the sunrays.
+If you live in a warm environment, choose a light color (white, light bronze, beige, peach, light green, or blue) - it will protect your house from extreme heat during summer, this way lowering your energy expenses.
+If your house is rather cold, even in summer, choose a darker color, which will absorb the heat, helping you to keep your home warm.

 - Consider the Building's Purpose.
 If you choose a metal roofing color for your home, the color should be more neutral.
 Remember that quality paints can keep their original shine for many years, so choose such a color that will seem agreeable to you even after a long time.
 If you need to paint a commercial building, don’t be afraid to choose a more daring color.
 After all, your purpose is to catch the attention of your potential customers.
 If you have a brand color, you could paint your roof accordingly.
 But don’t exaggerate - a ‘yelling’ color will not always look harmonious, so try not to cross the boundaries of common sense.

-After painting your roof, don’t forget that it’s easier to maintain that to replace.
+After painting your roof, don’t forget that it’s easier to maintain that than to replace it.
 Repaint your roof when you notice the first signs of corrosion and fading - don’t wait until rust will destroy the metal and you’ll have to deal with water infiltrations.
-This is also a good way of freshening your outdoor design - you can always choose another shade for your metal roof, as long as it look balanced and has style.
+This is also a good way of freshening your outdoor design—you can always choose another shade for your metal roof, as long as it looks balanced and has style.